IntelLabs/nlp-architect/doc/source/installation.rst

 Alternatively, follow the instructions below to compile and install the latest version of Tensorflow with MKL-DNN:

-* Clone Tensorflow repository from github:
+* Clone Tensorflow repository from GitHub:

   .. code::